 7. Run in shady areas.

 Plan your route in advance and head to shaded areas like parks or city streets lined with trees.
 Try to run in grassy areas, too.
 Concrete and asphalt can radiate extra heat, making you feel warmer as you run.
 The shade will help keep you cool and prevent sunburns, dehydration, and heat exhaustion.
+Check out our post if you are also wondering if you should run with allergies.

 8. Know the signs of heat exhaustion.